nextthingco/docs/Gadget-docs/source/includes/_setup.md

 Put the gadget binary somewhere like C:\Program Files\gadget and edit the *Path* variable to point to that location.

 Click the Windows icon to open the Start Menu.
 Search for *Advanced System Settings*.
-When the System Properties window opens click on *Environment Variables*.
+When the *System Properties* window opens click on *Environment Variables*.

 Find and select the *Path* variable under *System Variables*.
-Click *Edit* and the *Edit environment variable* window will open.
+Click *Edit* and the *Edit Environment Variable* window will open.
 Click *New* and enter the directory path to the Gadget binary.
 Then click *OK*.

 **Linux**